 In addition, a contract is not treated as renewed if the employment relationship continues following the termination or cancelation of the contract and would no longer be covered by the contract.
-However, if an individual's employment continues after such termination or cancellation of the contract, then payments made with respect to such employment are not made under that contract, and, therefore, are not grandfathered.
+However, if an individual's employment continues after termination or cancellation of the contract, then payments made with respect to the individual's ongoing employment are not made under that contract, and, therefore, are not grandfathered.